Ask a doctor about a prescription for DIFTAVAX SUSPENSION FOR INJECTION IN PRE-FILLED SYRINGE

 DIFTAVAX contains less than 1 mmol of potassium (39 mg) and sodium (23 mg) per dose, so it is considered essentially "potassium-free" and "sodium-free".

-Follow exactly the administration instructions for this vaccine as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this vaccine exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

 1st dose on the chosen date.